Child Behavior Problem

 Parenting Kids the Redirect Method

-Child behavior problem or problems are a part of parenting kids.
-Children tend to test the rules and question authority, but many parents feel frustrated when their children do not behave properly.
 It is simply tiring to repeat yourself while trying to correct their behavior.
 It is also embarrassing when you are out somewhere and your child begins to kick, hit, spit and generally misbehave.
 So how can we solve this child behavior problem?
 I personally like using the Redirect Method.
 It is one of the simplest parenting skill I know.

-Before I explain how it works, you must first try to put yourself in your child's shoes (it might be a little tight) and imagine the world from their perspective.
 Throughout a child's day, adults continuously try to correct their behavior by telling them: "DON'T do that," "That's NOT nice!"
-"You are NOT allowed," "Stop that Please!"
+"You are NOT allowed," "STOP that!"
 After awhile, we would tune out too.
 Plus, you have to agree that the latter order are highly negative in nature.

 Children can do all those 'bad' things as long as they do it in the correct setting.

-drum clipart If a child is hitting his brother, a common child behavior problem, simply say: "We do not hit your brother, we hit a.... drum!"
+If a child is hitting his brother, a common child behavior problem, simply say: "We do not hit your brother, we hit a.... drum!"
 And give them a drum or a pot or anything else that they can hit.
 We are allowed to hit certain things, just not our brother.

 If a child is spitting during dinner time, you can say: "If you would like to spit please go to the garbage or the sink."
 If they continue spitting, then remove them from the table and take them to the sink- a place where we can spit.